• Yogaha Chitta Vritti Nirodhaha

 • Your whole body should be symmetrical.
 Yoga is symmetry.

 • Yoga is for all of us.
-To limit yoga to national or cultural boundaries is the denial of
+To limit yoga to national or

 universal consciousness.